Skip to main content

 • Areas Affected: The HIP affects Oracle Hex Boost areas within Point of Interests (POI) designated as A** and B** zones.
 These are the hexes with an Oracle Hex Boost multiplier of 0.5 or higher.
 You can check designation of hexes in the Helium Mobile Coverage Planner.

 • Verification Requirement: Wi-Fi Hotspots in these areas must be verified by Helium Mobile subscriber usage that can be correlated with CDR data.
-CBRS radios must be verified by both Helium Mobile and CBRS Beta usage.
 See How HIP-131 Verification Works? for an example.

 • Re-Qualifying: A hotspot can regain Oracle Hex Boost multipliers for hexes it covers after verification.